glav/deepresearch/README.md

-# copilotplay
+# Deep Research Tests
-A sandbox to test various copilot and model operations
+A sandbox to perform some deep research experiments